E-commerce: Impact on the environment

 In 2018, E-commerce generated 1.3 e6ST of container cardboard in North America, an increase from 1.1 e6ST) in 2017.
-Only 35 percent of North American cardboard manufacturing capacity is from recycled content.
-The recycling rate in Europe is 80 percent and Asia is 93 percent.
-Amazon, the largest user of boxes, has a strategy to cut back on packing material and has reduced packaging material used by 19 percent by weight since 2016.
-Amazon is requiring retailers to manufacture their product packaging in a way that doesn't require additional shipping packaging.
+Only 35 percent of North American cardboard manufacturing capacity was from recycled content.
+The recycling rate in Europe was 80 percent and Asia was 93 percent.
+Amazon, the largest user of boxes, had a strategy to cut back on packing material and reduced packaging material used by 19 percent by weight since 2016.
+Amazon is requiring retailers to manufacture their product packaging in a way that does not require additional shipping packaging.
 Amazon also has an 85-person team researching ways to reduce and improve their packaging and shipping materials.

-Accelerated movement of packages around the world includes accelerated movement of living things, with all its attendant risks.
+Accelerated movement of packages around the world includes accelerated movement of living things, such as invasive species.
 Weeds, pests, and diseases all sometimes travel in packages of seeds.
 Some of these packages are part of brushing manipulation of e-commerce reviews.